 This course is designed to provide an in-depth understanding of how to use web technology effectively.
-An examination of the potential impact of the internet and intranets and their potential value to the organization will be provided.
+An examination of the potential impact of the Internet and intranets and their potential value to the organization will be provided.
 How to plan, analyze, and implement Web and E-technologies will be a central focus of this course.
-Prerequisite: IT 338
+Prerequisite: CAT102, IT200, and preferably IT338.